Online payments in self storage: a brief window of opportunity!

 - Use a third party solution, like Stora (confession: I am CEO of Stora).
 Stora is designed to help your self storage business run itself.
 Within ten minutes of starting set up, you’ll have a live online booking platform that your customers can use to book and pay for units.
 In the background, it takes care of recurring payments and automated billing (invoicing, etc), as well as facility management and unit allocation.
 It helps you eliminate lots of the time-consuming and expensive processes that could be holding your business back.
 Stora works alongside other modern technologies like nokē for smart entry, and hooks into your accounting system and other systems you may already be using.

 If you’d like to be one of the first to check out Stora, visit our website and register for early access.
-If you’d like to receive more articles like this and other industry news, subscribe to my monthly Self Storage newsletter — the Self Storage Story.

 If you have any comments or questions about any of this, or for a chat about self storage or software, get in touch anytime.
 Thanks for reading!